mongodb/docs/source/faq.rst

 How does connection pooling work in PyMongo?
 --------------------------------------------

-Every :py:class`~pymongo.mongo_client.MongoClient` instance has a built-in connection pool per server in your MongoDB topology.
+Every :py:class:`~pymongo.mongo_client.MongoClient` instance has a built-in connection pool per server in your MongoDB topology.
 These pools open sockets on demand to support the number of concurrent MongoDB operations that your multi-threaded application requires.
 There is no thread-affinity for sockets.